Glasgow Barony, Lanarkshire

 - The staffing in the infirm departments was inadequate.

 - The administration of the stores department was incompetent and that the steward and his assistant should be dismissed

 - The day hall was unfit for its purpose

 - The governor, matron, and medical officer were not working harmoniously — if this did not improve, they should be dismissed

 The report also noted the discovery that members of the Parish Council visiting the poorhouse had been given lunch, and that during the previous financial year they had consumed 36 bottles of whisky.
-During that period 30 visits had been mad, of which 13 were by professed teetotalers.
+During that period 30 visits had been made, of which 13 were by professed teetotallers.

 In 1945, Barnhill was renamed Foresthall Home and Hospital.
 After the introduction of the National Health Service in 1948, it catered mainly for vagrants but had a geriatric section which was closed in stages between 1978 and 1983.
-It was demolished in 1988.
+The building was demolished in 1988.